 Flutter has been built following the concepts introduced by React.

-Does not make use of OEM widgets, apart from the canvas element.
+This technology does not make use of OEM widgets, apart from the canvas element.
 A Flutter app renders everything itself (on that canvas).
 The components available for a developer to build screens, are consequently not the ones provided by Apple and Google through the OS, but implemented by the Flutter team.
 The drawback being that, in a way, you are "dependent" on what components are already available (or have been created by the community) and on the quality of the components.
-On the benefit side, we can add that the connection between app logic and UI layer is ultra fast, and that customization and animation are very easily supported by this rendering approach.
+On the benefit side, we can add that the connection between app logic and UI layer is ultra-fast, and that customization and animation are very easily supported by this rendering approach.
 Flutter is thus ideally suited for apps that need a unique UI or that aim for extraordinary, rich user experiences.

 As you can see, we have a lot of options to offer our clients.
 According to the client’s needs and preferences, we are always happy to help them choose the best fitting solution for their projects.
 That’s why we are very excited about the next evolutions of these technologies.